FoxHelms/makeDO/research.md

 # To Learn

-* code analysis, release process, and code coverage
+* release process
 * Look at web based apps on GH to study folder structure of micro services.
-* How to do an API call
+* How to do an API call in python
+* what a fixture is pytest

 ## What tools do DevOps use?